ArnavM3434/Improving-Backdoor-Persistency-In-A-Code-Agent/README.md

 **Key implementation details:**

 - **Embedding-level trigger replacement:** The paper's formulation uses one-hot vectors over the vocabulary, but this is equivalent to working with embeddings and projecting via the chain rule.
-Our implementation operates directly at the embedding level — we tokenize the original conversation, locate the trigger's token span by comparing tokenizations with and without the trigger text, then swap in candidate trigger embeddings at that span.
+This implementation operates directly at the embedding level — I tokenize the original conversation, locate the trigger's token span by comparing tokenizations with and without the trigger text, then swap in candidate trigger embeddings at that span.
 This avoids BPE context-sensitivity issues that arise from text-level replacement and re-tokenization.

-- **Reduced sequence length:** Trigger optimization uses `PTROJAN_MAX_LENGTH = 2048` (vs. 4,096 for training) to avoid memory issues since we are calculating 2nd order gradients.
+- **Reduced sequence length:** Trigger optimization uses `PTROJAN_MAX_LENGTH = 2048` (vs. 4,096 for training) to avoid memory issues since I am calculating 2nd order gradients.

 | P-Trojan Parameter | Value |
 |---|---|